-Carl Sagan’s book entitled “Billions and Billions, Thoughts on Life and Death at the Brink of the Millennium“, contains a rather interesting chapter on the topic of Abortion.
+Carl Sagan’s book titled “Billions and Billions, Thoughts on Life and Death at the Brink of the Millennium“, contains a rather interesting chapter on the topic of Abortion.
 (Chapter 15 to be precise).

 Side Note: Interestingly enough, Carl himself never once used the phrase “Billion and Billions” in Cosmos.
 He did of course stress the B in Billions just to give emphases to it being a lot bigger than “million”.
 The phrase itself came via Johnny Carson doing a skit using the term on the Tonight show to poke a bit of gentle fun at him.
 Clearly Carl himself enjoyed the humour and so he used it as the title of this book.